-The return to school is a complex issue for many, and for us involves three different schools and colleges.
+The return to school can be complex, and for us involves three different schools and colleges.
 Today marks a surge in excitement because one of my children starts a course in a college that, frankly, almost tempted me to pack in my role as adult provider and go back to being a student.
-I am tense with hope, that it’s going to be as great as I imagine it could be.
+I’m tense with hope, that it’s going to be as great as I imagine it could be.
 I was happy at his age; I wish the same and more for him.
 For my younger children, we return to known schools.
 I look forward to seeing their friends.
-I am not overly frightened of COVID because, although it’s an obvious concern, I have no energy for fear, for the time being.
+I’m not overly frightened of COVID because, although it’s an obvious concern, I have no energy for fear, for now.

 There again, perhaps that doesn’t matter, either.